-'''

 --config-option FILE:SECTION:OPTION=[VALUE]

-'''

 Sets, for the duration of the command, the value of a runtime configuration option.
 FILE and SECTION are the runtime configuration file (either config or servers) and the section thereof, respectively, which contain the option whose value you wish to change.
 OPTION is, of course, the option itself, and VALUE the value (if any) you wish to assign to the option.
-For extemporarily disable the of the automatic ample, to use property setting feature, use -config-option=config:miscellany:enable-auto-props=no. You can use this option multiple times to change multiple option values simultaneously.
+For example, to temporarily disable the use of the automatic property setting feature, use -config-option=config:miscellany:enable-auto-props=no. You can use this option multiple times to change multiple option values simultaneously.